 Bright Fiber's reply comments requested the Commission approve the resolution as drafted and called ColfaxNet's comments "a thinly veiled protest against a new competitor with superior and innovative technology."
-Bright Fiber claimed that ColfaxNet's comments failed to find a factual, legal, or technical error in the draft resolution.
-Bright Fiber also identified what it says are errors of fact in ColfaxNet's comments, which will be addressed below.
+45 Bright Fiber claimed that ColfaxNet's comments failed to find a factual, legal, or technical error in the draft as Reply Comment from Bright Fiber, November 18, 2015.